-4.1 Stakeholder identification and consultation

-• k have a process to ide akeholders (or stakehold , ,, , , ,

-nalysis and target settin

-□ Yes □ No

-Please describe which stakeholders (or groups/types of stakeholders) you have identified, consulted, engaged, collaborated or partnered with for the purpose of implementing the Principles and improving your bank's impacts.
-This should include a high-level overview of how your bank has identified relevant stakeholders, what issues were addressed/results achieved and how they fed into the action planning process.

-SNN conducts a stakeholder analysis every year covering the Group's most important contacts outside the Group during the year.
-The stakeholder analysis shows which stakeholders we have been in dialogue with, on what topics, and which measures have been implemented.
-This can be read in its entirety in our report on Sustainability.
+4.1 Stakeholder identification and consultation Does your bank have a process to identify and regularly consult, engage partner with stakeholders (or stakeholder groups 12) you have identified to the impact analysis and target setting process? \square Yes \boxtimes In progress \square No Please describe which stakeholders (or groups/types of stakeholders) consulted, engaged, collaborated or partnered with for the purpose of i Principles and improving your bank's impacts.
+This should include a hi how your bank has identified relevant stakeholders, what issues were achieved and how they fed into the action planning process. mplementing the gh-level overview of Response: Links and references SpareBank 1 Nord-Norge conducts a stakeholder analysis every year.
+The stakeholder analysis shows which stakeholders we have been in dialogue with, on what topics, and which measures Annual report page 227-228.